The 5 coolest experiential activations and installations from around the world.

 Topic

-The days of brands simply advertising something on a mundane billboard or poster has ended.
-In modern society, brands have to do much more to engage an audience that ‘have seen everything before.’
+The days of brands simply advertising something on a mundane billboard or poster have ended.
+In modern society, brands have to do much more to engage an audience that has seen everything before.’

-The high street has witnessed this change first hand and has suffered for it, with more shoppers preferring to buy online to save time and money.
-A point that our designer, Noe Baba, made in her blog about the state of the high street “customers are left wanting more from a shopping experience.”
+The high street has witnessed this change first-hand and has suffered from it, with more shoppers preferring to buy online to save time and money as well as wanting more from a shopping experience.

 However, brands in other sectors have recognised this trend, responding to the emerging experience economy by explicitly designing and promoting personal experiences their customers can engage with and become fully immersed in.

 In the age of social media, this can arguably benefit a brand more.
-By setting up an installation in an area with high footfall and creating a hashtag for the event, brands can cut costs as well as creating a loyal fanbase.
+By setting up an installation in an area with high footfall and creating a hashtag for the event, brands can cut costs as well as create a loyal fanbase.
 It’s inevitable that customers will plaster their experience across every social media platform.
-The brand is therefore saving money by not using paid ad campaigns while also generating high levels of brand recognition throughout the world.
+The brand is, therefore, saving money by not using paid ad campaigns while also generating high levels of brand recognition throughout the world.

 Google set the benchmark with its pop-up ‘Donut Shop.’
-The search engine juggernaut wanted to market its new Google Home Mini across the USA and Europe, which coincidently was a similar size to a donut.
-Once inside the ‘Donut Shop,’ visitors are surrounded by conveyor belts carrying a mix of Google Home Mini devices and regular donuts.
-They’re prompted to ring a bell and ask the Google Home Mini a question.
-Once asked, a box is dispensed to the visitor, containing either donuts or a Google Home Mini.
+The search engine juggernaut wanted to market its new Google Home Mini across the USA and Europe, which coincidently was a similar size to a doughnut.
+Once inside the ‘Donut Shop,’ visitors were surrounded by conveyor belts carrying a mix of Google Home Mini devices and regular doughnuts.
+They were prompted to ring a bell and ask the Google Home Mini a question.
+Once asked, a box was dispensed to the visitor, containing either doughnuts or a Google Home Mini.

 This interactive installation is a perfect example of a brand offering more than just a product, wrapped in simple advertising.
 It’s an opportunity to spread the word of a new product while at the same time giving people a more fulfilling and fun experience.